ajahne/blog/_posts/2018-2-19-javascript-hoisting.md

     // x exists with a value of 5
     return x;
   } else {
-    // x exists with a value of null return null;
+    // x exists with a value of undefined return null;
   }
-  // x exists with a value of null
+  // x exists with a value of undefined
 }
 {% endhighlight %}